 - Pico de gallo salsa

-Serve with grilled jalapenos, warmed tortillas, avocados, pico de gallo, chopped cilantro and wedges of lime.
+- Serving suggestions: grilled jalapenos, warmed tortillas, avocados, pico de gallo, chopped cilantro, grilled onions, or wedges of lime.